jariperttunen/eughgsummary/USAGE.md

 + -s: Start year of the inventory.
 + -e: End year of the inventory.

-To select countries one of the following must be used:
+To select countries one of the following must be used in the command line:
 + --eu: EU countries.
 + --euplus: EU plus GBR, ISL and NOR
 + --all: All reporting countries.